shaho/simple-scraper/README.md

 # simple-scraper

-Simple scraper script to grab stock prices.
+Simple scraper script in order to grab stock prices.